-Our risk-monitored loan ratio has been maintained at lower levels compared to the overall Japanese banking sector, reflecting our disciplined approach to risk management.
-We have recently reduced our risk-monitored loans, as classified under Japanese banking regulations, to domestic borrowers, although our risk monitored-loans to overseas borrowers have increased.
-Our risk-monitored loan ratio on a Japanese GAAP basis was 1.45% as of March 31, 2016 and 1.52% as of June 30, 2016.
-Our credit costs on a Japanese GAAP basis were ¥255.1 billion for the fiscal year ended March 31, 2016 and ¥55.5 billion for the three months ended June 30, 2016.
+Our risk-monitored loan ratio, or the ratio of our total risk-monitored loans, as classified under Japanese banking regulations, to our total loans and bills discounted in the banking account on a Japanese GAAP basis, has declined to below 1.5% in recent periods, reflecting our disciplined approach to risk management.
+We have recently reduced our risk-monitored loans, as classified under Japanese banking regulations, to domestic borrowers, although our risk-monitored loans to overseas borrowers have increased.
+Our credit costs, net of gains on loans written off, on a Japanese GAAP basis, were ¥155.3 billion for the fiscal year ended March 31, 2017.

-On a Japanese GAAP basis, 42% of our available-for-sale securities with fair value consisted of Japanese government bonds as of June 30, 2016.
-On a U.S. GAAP basis, our holding of available-for-sale Japanese government bonds to our total investment securities was 63.8% as of March 31, 2016.
+On a Japanese GAAP basis, 43.8% of our available-for-sale securities with fair value consisted of Japanese government bonds as of March 31, 2017.
+On a U.S. GAAP basis, the ratio of our holdings of available-for-sale Japanese government bonds to our total investment securities was 59.7% as of March 31, 2017.
 We manage the maturity profile of our holding of Japanese government bonds as part of our asset and liability management measures.
-On a Japanese GAAP basis, of the simple sum of the available-for-sale and held-to-maturity Japanese government bonds held by BTMU and MUTB, as of June 30, 2016, \(\frac{1}{2}\)9.6 trillion had maturities within one year, \(\frac{1}{2}\)8.4 trillion had maturities between one year to five years, \(\frac{1}{2}\)5.3 trillion had maturities between five years and ten years, and \(\frac{1}{2}\)3.3 trillion had maturities longer than ten years, with the average remaining maturity of such available-for-sale Japanese government bonds being 4.2 years as of the same date.
-On a Japanese GAAP basis, 40% of our available-for-sale securities with fair value consisted of foreign bonds as of June 30, 2016.
+On a Japanese GAAP basis, of the simple sum of the available-for-sale and held-to-maturity Japanese government bonds held by BTMU on a non-consolidated basis and MUTB on a non-consolidated basis, as of March 31, 2017, ¥13.8 trillion had maturities within one year, ¥6.3 trillion had maturities between one year and five years, ¥2.7 trillion had maturities between five years and ten years, and ¥2.1 trillion had maturities longer than ten years, with the average remaining maturity of such available-for-sale Japanese government bonds being 2.6 years as of the same date.
+On a Japanese GAAP basis, 32.6% of our available-for-sale securities with fair value consisted of foreign bonds as of March 31, 2017.
 Given the significance of our bond holdings to the overall portfolio, we intend to manage interest rate risk in a flexible manner in response to changes in the market environment.
 For the maturities of our holdings of Japanese government bonds on a U.S. GAAP basis, see our most recent annual report on Form 20-F.

-We have recently reduced our holdings of domestic equity securities.
-As of March 31, 2012 and March 31, 2016, our equity holdings on an acquisition price basis under Japanese GAAP represented 28.6% of our Tier 1 capital on a Basel II basis and 17.9% of our Tier 1 capital on a Basel III basis, respectively.
-We have set a basic policy to reduce such equity holdings to approximately 10% of our Tier 1 capital over the five-year period ending March 31, 2021, in light of the investment risk, aim to enhance capital efficiency and global financial regulation.
+We have recently reduced our holdings of domestic equity securities, and the ratio of our equity holdings on an acquisition price basis under Japanese GAAP to our Basel III Tier 1 capital declined from 22.8% as of March 31, 2014 to 16.6% as of March 31, 2017.
+We have set a basic policy to reduce such equity holdings to approximately 10% of our Tier 1 capital over the five-year period ending March 31, 2021, in light of the investment risk, our aim to enhance capital efficiency and developments in global financial regulation.
 As we reduce these equity holdings, there are two important considerations.
 First, we must consider the economic rationale for maintaining equity stakes in customers.
-Second, even where there is sufficient economic rationale, we may decide to sell equity holdings in accordance with our basic reduction policy, taking into account market conditions, the business environment and our financial strategy.
+Second, even where there is sufficient economic rationale, we may decide to sell equity holdings in accordance with our basic risk reduction policy, taking into account market conditions, the business environment and our financial strategy.
 We expect a further reduction in our equity holdings will contribute to enhancing our capital ratios.